diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_3/US318/readme.md

 ### Demonstration Instructions

+1. **Launch the application** (via the main class or script, as defined in the [readme.md](../../../readme.md).
-1. User logs in as a **CRM Manager**
+2. User logs in as a **CRM Manager**
-2. Navigates to **Show Proposals → Configure Proposal Document**
+3. Navigates to **Show Proposals → Configure Proposal Document**
-3. Selects a proposal from the list of eligible proposals
+4. Selects a proposal from the list of eligible proposals
-4. Selects one of the predefined templates:
+5. Selects one of the predefined templates:

    * Portuguese
    * English (Regular)
    * English (VIP)
-5. If successful:
+6. If successful:

    * A document is generated and saved in the proposal
    * A success message is shown
-6. If unsuccessful:
+7. If unsuccessful:

    * An error is shown and no changes are persisted